MODFLOW-USGS/modflow6/src/Solution/ParticleTracker/vertical.md

 The question is what to do with particles in "dry" conditions.

-There are two kinds of dry cells: inactive cells, and active-but-dry cells, as can occur with the Newton formulation.
+A "dry" cell is either 1) an inactive cell or 2) an active-but-dry cell, as can occur with the Newton formulation.

+Normally, a cell can be inactive because a) it has been disabled with idomain or b) it's dry.
+With Newton, a cell is inactive only if it is disabled.

+Of the flow model, PRT knows only what the FMI or exchange tells it.
+This includes heads, flows and the active grid region, but not whether Newton is on.

+Tracking decisions must be made, therefore, on the basis of

+1) a cell's status
+2) if the cell is active, whether it is dry
+3) if the cell is not dry, whether the particle is dry (above the water table)

 ## The approach

-Release-time and tracking-time considerations are described (as well as implemented) separately.
+Release-time and tracking-time considerations are described (and implemented) separately.

-### Release time
+### Release

 At release time, PRT decides whether to release each particle or to terminate it unreleased.